re-pesk/go-dtree/README.md

-This is tools for working with semistructured data like json or xml
+Tool for working with semistructured data like json or xml